Haoranxia/Bachelorproject/README.md

 # Ultimate Feature Extractor - Bachelor Project 2019-20
-Feature extractor for Android Applications
+Feature extractor for Android Applications (Static features)

 ## Getting Started
 The following content provides information on how to get started in using the Ultimate Feature Extractor tool.